 Summary

 Time tracking is not micromanagement.
 They are very different concepts, starting with one being a tool and the other being an approach.
-To dive deeper into differences, time tracking supports the individual growth and development of your employees.
-It encourages them to make decisions, nurtures critical thinking and enables endless learning.
-Micromanagement, on the other hand, takes all that away.
-The very idea of it implies that the employee is meant to only do what they are assigned to and never have personal input.
+To explore their differences further, time tracking supports the personal growth and development of your employees.
+It encourages them to make decisions, fosters critical thinking, and enables lifelong learning.
+Micromanagement, by contrast, removes all of that.
+The very idea of it suggests that employees should only do what they are assigned and never provide personal input.